API & SDK

 If, for some reason, your transaction was broadcast but doesn't appear in the proxy api or in the explorer, you can check its status in the node api.
 It will help you identify if the node that you used to broadcast the transaction is faulty.

-Alternatively you can send a signed transaction through the broadcast endpoint to be processed and validated by the blockchain.
+3. Broadcast — POST the signed transaction to the /transaction/broadcast endpoint to be processed and validated by the blockchain.

 Checking the status of the transaction